stakwork/sphinx-bounties/.ai/patterns.md

 4. Always use brand colors from Tailwind config
 5. Always use React Query for data fetching
 6. Always use Sonner for toast notifications
+7. Server Actions → FormData, Direct API calls → JSON
+8. Convert string inputs to numbers BEFORE sending JSON
-7. Never add comments to code
+9. Never add comments to code
-8. Never query database in middleware or client components
+10. Never query database in middleware or client components
-9. Never create new patterns without approval
+11. Never create new patterns without approval

 **When in doubt, search the codebase for similar examples!**